tikv/website/content/docs/5.1/concepts/explore-tikv-features/replication-and-rebalancing.md

 You can execute the `tiup-playground` command to start a 3-node local cluster.

-Show TiUP version:
+Before you do that, check your TiUP version using the following command:

 ```bash
 tiup -v
 ```

-If TiUP version is later than or equal to 1.5.2:
+If TiUP version is v1.5.2 or later, execute the following command:

 ```bash
 tiup playground --mode tikv-slim --kv 3
 ```

-If TiUP version is earlier than1.5.2:
+If TiUP version is earlier than v1.5.2, execute the following command:

 ```bash
 tiup playground --kv 3